-SCOPE allows the HP-41 to monitor and display the HP-IL messages as they go around the loop.
-In SCOPE mode, the HP-41 will no longer source frames, but it will merely display the mnemonic of a received message and then echo the message on to the next device.
+[SCOPE] allows the HP-41 to monitor and display the HP-IL messages as they go around the loop.
+In SCOPE mode, the HP-41 will no longer source frames, but will merely display the mnemonic of a received message and then echo the message on to the next device.

-After you execute SCOPE, the display will read SCOPE READY.
+After you execute [SCOPE], the display will read "SCOPE READY".
 Then, as messages are received from the loop, their mnemonics are placed in the display one at a time.
 Before the message is retransmitted, a one second delay is inserted.
 This gives you time to read the display before the next frame comes in.
-SCOPE mode is exited by pressing R/S.
+SCOPE mode is exited by pressing [R/S].

-SCOPE takes control of the HP-41 keyboard.
-This means that only two keys can be used to exit SCOPE mode - OFF and R/S. Most of the other keys have no effect.
+[SCOPE] takes control of the HP-41 keyboard.
+This means that only two keys can be used to exit SCOPE mode - [OFF] and [R/S].
+Most of the other keys have no effect.
 The ones that do have an effect are described below.

 The delay between messages can be changed to zero seconds, one half second, one second, or one and a half seconds.
-These changes are caused by pressing 0, 1, 2, or 3 respectively.
-If the delay is 1.5 seconds and an HP 82143A Thermal Printer is plugged into the HP-41, the messages will be printed as they are displayed.
+These changes are caused by pressing [0], [1], [2], or [3] respectively.
+If the delay is 1.5 seconds, and an HP 82143A Thermal Printer is plugged into the HP-41, the messages will be printed as they are displayed.

 The messages may be stored in a buffer as they are received.
 The buffer is maintained in the memory not occupied by programs or data.
-The buffer is created using BSIZEX.
+The buffer is created using [BSIZEX].
 The buffer also has a pointer associated with it.
 Refer to the reference section for additional information on the buffer.

-Each time STO is pressed while the HP-41 is in SCOPE mode, the HP-41 will toggle into or out of store mode.
+Each time [STO] is pressed while the HP-41 is in SCOPE mode, the HP-41 will be toggled into or out of store mode.
 While in store mode the messages are stored into the buffer.

-Once the messages are in the buffer, they may be viewed using SST.
-Each time SST is pressed, the SCOPE pointer is advanced and the next message is placed in the display.
-Pressing BST causes the pointer to back up to the previous message.
+Once the messages are in the buffer, they may be viewed using [SST].
+Each time [SST] is pressed, the SCOPE pointer is advanced and the next message is placed in the display.
+Pressing [BST] causes the pointer to back up to the previous message.
 The previous message is then placed in the display.
-The shift indicator stays on until spressed again, thus maintaining the BST function of the key.
+The shift indicator stays on until [SHIFT] is pressed again, thus maintaining the BST function of the key.
+An example of SCOPE mode usage: